Flipper (cricket): Bowlers of the flipper

 It was reputedly invented by the Australian leg-spinner Clarrie Grimmett.
-Grimmett became so enamored with the delivery that at times he bowled it almost as frequently as his stock leg break.
+Grimmett became so enamoured with the delivery that at times he bowled it almost as frequently as his stock leg break.
 The great Don Bradman once remarked to Grimmett that he must have forgotten how to bowl a leg break, as he bowled so many flippers.
 Bradman was bowled shortly thereafter at a memorial match by Grimmett who produced a perfectly pitched stock ball that turned just enough to remove Bradman's off bail.
-"There are Don, I told you I could bowl a leg break" was Grimmett's alleged response.
+"There y'are Don, I told you I could bowl a leg break" was Grimmett's alleged response.

-The flipper was perfected by Cowandilla raised "leg spinning magician" and Wisden Cricketer of the year, Bruce Dooland, who taught it to Richie Benaud.
+The flipper was perfected by Cowandilla-raised "leg spinning magician" and Wisden Cricketer of the year, Bruce Dooland, who taught it to Richie Benaud.

 The flipper was the signature delivery of Anil Kumble of India and the Australian leg-spinner Shane Warne in his earlier years, until injury and later shoulder surgery restricted his ability to bowl flippers accurately.
 Like the googly, it may become more difficult to bowl as a bowler ages due to the flexibility and suppleness it demands from the bowler's wrist.

 It is difficult to disguise the flipper entirely when bowling, as the hand action is distinctly different from a leg break.
 When Clarrie Grimmett first began bowling the delivery, batsmen would listen for the telltale clicking sound of his fingers; to compensate, Grimmett would often click the fingers of his non-bowling hand when not bowling the flipper to confuse the batsman.

-Abdul Qadir of Pakistan achieved great success with the flipper making it one of his signature deliveries, with him Shane Warne was also arguably the leading exponent of the flipper in more recent times.
+Abdul Qadir of Pakistan achieved great success with the flipper making it one of his signature deliveries, along with him Shane Warne was also arguably the leading exponent of the flipper in more recent times.
 Anil Kumble of India used the flipper well to his advantage.
 Brad Hogg of Australia has also used the flipper with great success in limited overs cricket.